 5) Ice-Cream Tasters

 Some people in this world are actually paid to eat ice cream.
 Apart from spoonfuls of colorful delight, ice cream tasters bank in some serious cash.
-As much as $53,000 a year in fact, but ice cream tasters need more than eclectic taste buds and quality control skills, they need a Bachelors of Science degree in dairy science or food science.
+As much as $53,000 a year in fact, but ice cream tasters need more than eclectic taste buds and quality control skills.
+They need a Bachelors of Science degree in dairy science or food science.
+A degree in food!

 The fact that he is still alive would no doubt be a miracle if we didn’t know that he doesn’t actually ingest all of the ice cream he eats.